atty57/talking_avatar/README.md

 - Micro-expressions during pauses
 - Specific facial feature emphasis (mouth, eyes, etc.)

+## AI Chat Features

+- **Model Selection:** Choose between Llama3, Phi3, GPT-3.5 Turbo, GPT-4, GPT-4o, and more from the dropdown.
+- **Temperature & Max Tokens:** Adjust GPT creativity and response length live in the UI.
+- **Per-User Memory:** The assistant remembers your conversation context by username (entered in chat).
+- **Bias Mitigation:** Dr. Ava is tuned to avoid bias and stereotypes, and backend post-processing filters problematic phrases.
+- **Resizable Chat Box:** Drag the bottom-right corner of the chat interface to resize the whole chat window.

 ## Built With

 - [React](https://reactjs.org/) - Frontend framework